simartathgir/Chat-Application/README.md

 # Chat App

-A simple instant messaging application.
+A simple instant messaging platform.

 ## Table of Contents